 I was happy to find out that dinner included free drinks throughout the entire evening.
 Furthermore, each cocktail was poured with top shelf liquor and the bartenders were equipped to mix up anything you could possibly want.
 They also had a drink menu with tropical signature cocktails that definitely boasted Hawaiian themes, and the pours were generous.
 Meaning, the drinks didn’t seem like the bartenders were sparing.

-Afterwards, we enjoyed an intermezzo of pineapple Pinot Grigio sorbet to cleanse our palate and prepare for the next course.
+Afterward, we enjoyed an intermezzo of pineapple Pinot Grigio sorbet to cleanse our palate and prepare for the next course.
 We were then served the highest-grade prime tenderloin of beef with carrot and potato cloud, spring vegetable medley and two sauces, Chimichurri and Bordelaise Demi.

-The last course was of course dessert.
+The last course was, of course, dessert.
 White wine poached pear Napoleon with Tahitian vanilla bean gelato, anglaise sauce and raspberry coulis.
 Accompanying this extravagant sweet was freshly brewed STAR’s original coffee and organic teas.
 It was the perfect way to finish off the meal.

 After dinner, Yaling and I enjoyed live jazz entertainment and watched as couples took to the dance floor.
 Another great part of the evening was that throughout and in between courses, we could get up and explore the decks of the boat.
 Since this is a sunset cruise, the boat moseys around Waikiki and cruises the coastline for incredible sunset views.
-It was a beautifully smooth ride and we both agreed Star of Honolulu is the perfect place for romance.
-From the boat cruise to the sunset scenery to the 5 star dining, delicious dishes, jazz music and dancing, it was really a great evening.
+It was a beautifully smooth ride, and we both agreed Star of Honolulu is the perfect place for romance.
+From the boat cruise to the sunset scenery to the 5 star dining, delicious dishes, jazz music, and dancing, it was really a great evening.